-A technical innovation to end an unsustainable labor practice
+A technical innovation to end unsustainable labor practice

-Wieland, therefore asked Valvan Baling Systems (Valvan) to come up with an alternative solution.
+Wieland therefore asked Valvan Baling Systems to develop an alternative solution.
 Valvan started evaluating different suppliers of scanners and started building its own database and analysis software to enable the sorting application, under the brand name Fibersort.
-In 2016 Wieland and Valvan found partners to launch a new EU-funded project under the evident name ‘Fibersort’, in which the partners try to close the textile-to-textile loop, including further development of the sorting application.
-It was within the framework of this Interreg-project, on the 14th of March 2018 in Wormerveer, that Wieland and Valvan were able to present Fibersort as a proven NIR-technology for the automated sorting of post-consumer textiles.
+In 2016, Wieland and Valvan joined forces with several partners to launch a EU-funded project under the name ‘Fibersort’, in which the partners try to close the textile-to-textile loop, including further development of the sorting application.
+It was within the framework of this Interreg-North-West Europe Fibersort project, on the 14th of March 2018 in Wormerveer, that Wieland and Valvan were able to present Fibersort as a proven NIR-technology for the automated sorting of post-consumer textiles.